akarazhev/ai-driven-development-101/doc/course/04-setup-context7/README.md

 ## Exercises (optional)

-Only complete these if you're using contex 7:
+Only complete these if you're using Context7:

 ### Exercise 1: Basic setup

-1. Install contex 7
+1. Install Context7
 2. Configure for your project
 3. Test basic functionality